FrankN88/FrankN88-first_milestone_new/README.md

         #### Strategy
 Broken into three categories, the website will focus on the following target audiences:
 - **Roles:**
 - Current clients of the restaurant
 - Future clients
 - Wine lovers in town

 - **Demographic:**
 - 18 or above for the wines and spirits
 - Any age for the restaurant menu
 - Whoever is in search of a wine experience

 The website needs to enable the **User** to:
 - Retrieve desired information:
 - Menu information
 - New imported products
 - Upcoming tasting events
 - Contact information (standard and social enquires)

 The website needs to enable the **Restaurant** to:
 - Develop an online presence
-     - Provide an easily navigable website for users to find relevant information:
+- Provide an easily navigable website for users to find relevant information about:
  - New products
  - New menu and special features connected to the kitchen
  - Provide a channel of communication for enquires (via the form or social media)
  - Provide a channel of communication for new and current clients (Social Links - easily accessible throughout the site with a click)

 #### Scope
 A scope was defined in order to identify what features have to be included based on the strategy previously defined.
 This was broken into two categories:
 - **Content Requirements**
 - The user will be looking for:
  - General information
  - New products
  - Feedbacks
  - Contact details
  - Social Links
 - **Functionality Requirements**
  - The user will be able to:
     - Easily navigate through the site in order to find the information they want
     - Be able to find links to external sites in order to:
         - Verify the status of the place
         - Find directions
         - Have always under control news and specials
         - Contact the restaurant directly through the contacts

  #### Structure
 The information architecture was organized in a fluid and clear way in order to ensure that users could navigate through the site with ease and efficiency.